“How old would you be if you didn’t know how old you are?”–Satchel Paige, Baseball Hall of Fame pitcher

 Life itself is the blessing that comes before all other blessings.
-Yet in investment circles, “Longevity risk” is spoken of in the same way as market risk, interest rate risk, or the threat of a bad economy.
+Yet investors speak of “longevity risk” in the same way as market risk, interest rate risk, or the threat of a bad economy.
 It’s a risk to be managed, as if it’s a bad thing.

 The typical financial strategies for longevity aren’t much fun.
 The fear of running out of money is real enough to inspire extreme frugality in some people.
 However, we think there are better strategies than just tightening your belt!
 To be financially prepared for the future, we need to think in terms of living a prosperous life—not simply “managing longevity risk.”

-A MarketWatch article, “Should we plan on living to 100?” shows that using Social Security data, if you are 65 today, you’re got a 3 percent chance of living to 100 as a man and a 5.9% chance as a woman.
+Using Social Security data, a MarketWatch article, shows that if you are 65 today, you’re got a 3 percent chance of living to 100 as a man and a 5.9% chance as a woman.
 As a couple, at least one of you has an 8.7 percent chance of living to 100.
 More importantly, one of you is likely to reach age 90.
+An article in the New York Times confirms that this research still holds true, and the population of centenarians is steadily increasing.

 If you are age 45, those numbers increase significantly, with one member of a couple having a 12.1 percent chance of reaching 100.
 Additionally, one member of a couple is likely to reach age 91.6.